If you have read anything about skincare on the Internet, then you certainly know a little or a lot about what a great ingredient retinol is.

 So how can sensitive skins reap the same benefits, but without the initial irritation?

-Is Bakuchiol the natural alternative to retinol that will save us from the unnecessary irritation that comes when introducing retinoids in your skincare routine?
+Is Bakuchiol the natural alternative to retinol that will save us from the unnecessary irritation that comes when introducing retinoids into your skincare routine?

-Personally, this got me really interested and curious as I have been using retinol for a while now and has worked great for me.
+This got me interested as I have been using retinol for a while now (and it has worked great for me).

 But being someone that is constantly on the hunt for new products to improve my skin, I just had to look into this new and natural alternative to my most beloved nighttime product ever.